nanoframework/nanoframework.github.io/content/getting-started-guides/spi-explained.md

 - The operation frequency is not determined,
 - Can be [LSB (Least Significant Bit) or MSB (Most Significant Bit) communication](#lsb-and-msb-communication).

+SPI is used a lot to communicate with screens.
+You can use the MOSI pin for other purpose like creating a wave form and outputting it at a very precise cadence.
+It is used for the LED strips or even used for infrared output.
+The wave form is prepared as a buffer and then output.
+In those cases, the only pin really used is MOSI!

 ## SPI Mode

 It is important to understand the different SPI modes.
 To have a better view, let's look at the following picture: